RyanGreenup/Draftsmith/tutorial.md

 4. Signal-slot connections for live updates
 5. Integration of external libraries (markdown, KaTeX)

-By understanding how these components work together, you can create sophisticated text editing applications with advanced features like syntax highlighting and live preview.
+By understanding how these components work together and their hierarchical structure, you can create sophisticated text editing applications with advanced features like syntax highlighting and live preview.